robertorcosta/azure-docs.pt-br/articles/iot-edge/module-composition.md

 | `$upstream` | Enviar a mensagem para o Hub IoT |
 | `BrokeredEndpoint("/modules/<moduleId>/inputs/<input>")` | Enviar a mensagem para uma entrada específica de um módulo específico |

 IoT Edge fornece garantias at-least-once.
-O Hub de IoT Edge armazena mensagens localmente no caso de uma rota não conseguir entregar a mensagem ao coletor.
-Por exemplo, se o Hub de IoT Edge não puder se conectar ao Hub IoT ou se o módulo de destino não estiver conectado.
+The IoT Edge hub stores messages locally in case a route can't deliver the message to its sink.
+For example, if the IoT Edge hub can't connect to IoT Hub, or the target module isn't connected.

-IOT Edge Hub armazena as mensagens até o tempo especificado na `storeAndForwardConfiguration.timeToLiveSecs` propriedade das propriedades desejadas do hub de [IOT Edge](module-edgeagent-edgehub.md).
+IoT Edge hub stores the messages up to the time specified in the `storeAndForwardConfiguration.timeToLiveSecs` property of the [IoT Edge hub desired properties](module-edgeagent-edgehub.md).

 ## <a name="define-or-update-desired-properties"></a>Definir ou atualizar as propriedades desejadas